 The image he paints is, to me, analogous to Pavlov’s dog, where all of its attempts to follow its instincts in a productive way are punished, leading to it quivering in a corner, confused, afraid, and despondent, unable to respond at all in the presence of food.
 In this case, all attempts to apply a moral code consistently are punished, leading to a disabled sense of social morality, and a rejection of inquiry into this battered belief system, in an attempt to protect the wound.

 Molyneux comes to an ugly truth of this situation.
 This inability to question one’s societal beliefs is the product of a master-slave society: In slave societies, rules are applied to the slaves that are not applied to the masters.
 They operate by a different set of rules.
 Morality that is dispensed to the ignorant is used as a cynical cover for control.
 Those subjected to this inconsistent reality deal with it by trying their best to not look at it.
-Instead of pushing through the shaming, and demanding consistency, risking the rejection that entails from the society they grew up in, they blindly accept the master-slave dichotomy, and say, “That’s just the way it is.”
+Instead of pushing through the shaming, and demanding consistency, risking the rejection that entails from the society in which they grew up, they blindly accept the master-slave dichotomy, and say, “That’s just the way it is.”
 Those who question it are attacked by these same people, because engaging in that leads them back to the pain they suffered when they did that themselves.

 He also addressed a psychological phenomenon called “projection.”
 He said,